Make an Appointment: [email protected] | 561-316-8265

 • Suicidal ideation or self-harm

-In my office you can expect to learn about yourself, your trauma/stress responses, understand your body cues, and consciously engage in your healing in a safe, private, and welcoming space.
-I move at your pace and with your goals of healing in mind.
+In our office you can expect to learn about yourself, your trauma/stress responses, understand your body cues, and consciously engage in your healing in a safe, private, and welcoming space.
+We move at your pace and with your goals of healing in mind.
 If this sounds like your next step, please reach out and let’s chat.